jazlopez/py-sketch-image/README.md

 ```
 #### 3. TODO:

-- ~~argument parser / help option
+- <s>argument parser / help option</s>
-- ~~skip display window after convert an image by default
+- <s>skip display window after convert an image by default</s>
-- ~~fix blurrynes: update sigma_r, sigma_s and shade factor to produce better sketchy images by reducing the blurryness of the default values in the script.
+- <s>fix blurrynes: update sigma_r, sigma_s and shade factor to produce better sketchy images by reducing the blurryness of the default values in the script.</s>

 #### 4. VERSION